StayWokeOrg/SOPs/contributing_anonymously.md

 - The public companion will make a new branch from the project's `development` branch and copy all of your code into that new branch
 - They will push that branch up to the GitHub repo and it will then go through the merge process

+## Creating a Patch

+- Clone the repo
+- Create your branch `git checkout -b your_branch_name`
+- Make changes and commit
+- Create your patch file with `git format-patch master --stdout > your_branch_name.patch`
+- Edit the patch file to ensure that you remove any identifying information
+- Share the diff/file via email, pastebin, or another anonymous method

 We all want to do good work, and definitely don't want anyone's life negatively impacted if they're not ready for that load.

 Cheers.